the-gamecoders/TheGameHub/README.md

 # TheGameHub
 It is a virtual cricket gaming application, where users create a team to compete with other created teams.

+### Getting Started
+Download the repository and extract the file at any location

 ### Prerequisites
 ```
 Python 3.6